prosif/foo/Notes.md

 entities config object could have a requires array, used to test that all the required settings were defined on the entity.
 A current pattern is just to throw an error if a setting is undefined.

+07/25/15 It might be more fun if the enemies were slower to turn.
+It would allow for the player to make more daring escapes.